 On the other side of the Mission Beach neighborhood is Mariners Point Park.
 On the edge of Bonita Cove, the scenic peninsula features its own beach with calm waters and plenty of room for a family picnic.
 The water flows into the enormous Mission Bay, just a five-minute drive from the beach.

 You could spend the whole day exploring the bay’s hiking trails, venturing out onto the water, and visiting SeaWorld, but after a leisurely stroll through the park, it’s on to our next destination…

 Go on a trip into the past at Old Town San Diego State Historic Park

-A 10-minute drive towards downtown brings you to Old Town San Diego State Historic Park.
-This next stop provides a glimpse into the birthplace of California.
+A 10-minute drive downtown brings you to Old Town San Diego State Historic Park.
+This next stop on your journey provides a glimpse into the birthplace of California.
 Here, people first settled in San Diego back in 1769, beginning a timeline that would change history.

 Today, the historical park is filled with 19th-century buildings, a delicious array of restaurants, and plenty of entertainment.
-You can even spend the night!
+You can even spend the night here!
 As you explore, you’ll learn about Mexican-American history in southern California while enjoying some fun window shopping at over 100 boutique shops.

-For some more fun, check out the Whaley House Museum, believed to be the most haunted in the country!
+For some more fun experiences, check out the Whaley House Museum, believed to be the most haunted home in the country.